 Does this mean that health is a diet devoid of all sweets then?
 No, it just means smarter, real food choices.
 Like these absolutely amazing Almond Joy Cookie Bars!

 Remaking a Favorite Candy Bar: The New, Homemade Almond Joy

-Because these are made with coconut oil I find it best to keep them in the fridge, otherwise you’ll have a cookie bar puddle.
+Because these are made with coconut oil (use the code STEWARDSHIP for 10% off at that site) I find it best to keep them in the fridge, otherwise you’ll have a cookie bar puddle.
 If your house is generally cool, then they’ll just be a little softer.
 Some brands of almond meal are finer than others.
 I like using the coarser Bob’s Red Mill brand, but any will do.
 You can also pop over to Thrive Market and get 15% off your first order AND a 30-day free trial – maybe it’s hard to find almond meal locally for you, like my mom in a rural community.
 She’s always looking for new places to find ingredients.

 - Once the crust is more solid, combine all of the filling ingredients, except for chocolate chips in a saucepan.
 Heat on medium low heat while stirring until combined, about 15- 30 seconds.
 Remove from heat and stir in chocolate chips just until combined.
 These will melt some, but you don’t have to stir until they’re all melted, just incorporated.

 - Evenly spread the filling on top of the crust using the back of a rubber spatula.
 Transfer to the freezer to harden, about 10-15 minutes.
 Once these are semi-firm they can be cut into bite sized squares.
 Store in the fridge.

 Dark or milk chocolate chips can be used.